aimms/documentation/webui/time-zone-setting.rst

 #.
 When defining the attributes for the calendar, please use a 15-minute granularity or a minute granularity since you will have time zones which will be +15, +30 or +45 minutes away from their offsets.
 For example, ``Indian standard Time`` has the offset UTC+5:30.

 #.
-In the database, when representing a field as a date, please assign the datatype as datetime.
+In the database, when representing a field as a date, please assign the data type as datetime.

 #.
 Use the DST format in the time format for the conventions in order to indicate daylight saving time in the WebUI.
 For example: